Chinese emigration: Modern emigration (late 20th century–present)

 New York City's multiple Chinatowns in Queens (法拉盛華埠), Manhattan (紐約華埠), and Brooklyn (布鲁克林華埠) are successful as traditionally urban enclaves, as large-scale Chinese immigration continues into New York during the late 20th century with the largest metropolitan Chinese population outside Asia, The New York metropolitan area contains the largest ethnic Chinese population outside of Asia, comprising an estimated 893,697 uniracial individuals as of 2017.
-There has additionally been a significant element of illegal Chinese emigration to Brooklyn and Queens, most notably Fuzhou immigrants from Fujian Province and Wenzhou immigrants from Zhejiang Province in Mainland China.
+There has additionally been a significant element of illegal Chinese emigration to Brooklyn and Queens, most notably Fuzhou immigrants from Fujian Province and Wenzhou immigrants from Zhejiang Province in mainland China.

 A much smaller wave of Chinese immigration to Singapore came after the 1990s, holding the citizenship of the People's Republic of China and mostly Mandarin-speaking Chinese from northern China.
 The only significant immigration to China has been by the overseas Chinese, who in the years since 1949 have been offered various enticements to repatriate to their homeland.
-Several million may have done so since 1949.

-Since the start of Xi Jinping's rule the number of refugees fleeing China has increased from 15,362 to 107,864 per year with 613,000 people applying for asylum abroad from 2012 to 2020.
+During CCP general secretary Xi Jinping's administration, the number of Chinese asylum seekers abroad increased to 613,000 people as of 2020.
+As of 2023, illegal Chinese immigration to New York City has accelerated, and its Flushing (法拉盛), Queens neighborhood has become the present-day global epicenter receiving Chinese immigration as well as the international control center directing such migration.
+Additionally, as of 2024, a significant new wave of Chinese Uyghur Muslims is fleeing religious persecution in northwestern China's Xinjiang Province and seeking religious freedom in New York, and concentrating in Queens.

+In the early 2020s, there has been an influx of Chinese migrants using Mexico's northern border to enter America and advance to New York City, termed "ZouXian", translated in English to "walk the line".
+The People's Republic of China maintains a broad definition of "illegal border crossing" and can prosecute its nationals for illegally crossing the border of other countries.
+The number of such immigrants declined significantly in 2025 during the second presidency of Donald Trump, with only 80 Chinese nationals crossing the border in July 2025.

+A January 2025 report by the international human rights organization Safeguard Defenders, using United Nations High Commissioner for Refugees data, reveals that over one million Chinese citizens have applied for asylum abroad since Xi Jinping took leadership in 2012.
+Asylum applications in 2024 have increased by 1,426% compared to 2012.